Anacostia River, Washington, D.C.

 by rain.

-Click on a link below and, after a few seconds for images to load, the movie will start.
+Click on an image below and wait a few seconds for the images to load.
+Then the movie will start and the foliage changes will slowly evolve.
 Expand the browser window to full screen for best viewing.
-The window goes to black at the end of the movie.
+The window will fade to black at the end of the movie.
 Click on your Reload/Refresh button to restart it, or your Back button to return to this page.
 If it doesn't work, check to make sure that your browser has Javascript enabled.

 Each time-lapse series is a sequence of still photos taken once per day.
 I want to avoid shadows in the images, so on clear days I shoot before sunrise.
 Another advantage of shooting in the early morning is that the air is relatively calm, minimizing wind motion of foliage that would make it look jittery in the movie.

-My camera is an Olympus SP-350 used in the RAW mode with shutter priority.
-This camera has optical zoom, making digital enlargement unnecessary.
+My cameras are an Olympus SP-350 (in 2008) and a Canon EOS 20D.
+Both were used in the RAW mode.
+They both have optical zoom, making digital enlargement unnecessary.
 However, I have made use of cropping to remove sky, which otherwise would have been a distracting element in these movies.
-I adjust the overall brightness of individual images and their balance of red, green, and blue, but do not manipulate contrast, saturation, sharpness or other variables, either globally or locally.
+I adjust the overall brightness of individual images and their balance of red, green, and blue.
+However, I have elected to forgo the contrast-enhancing techniques that are usually applied digitally to Web landscape photography.

 I do the image processing with ImageMagick and my own software.
 I also used GIMP and xv during software development.
 A key element in my Web presentation is some Javascript code that I found here.
 At full resolution, the images are about 3000 pixels across, which would require a video screen about a meter wide, so for the Web movie I have subsampled them and used JPEG compression.